ksamuk/pixy/docs/arguments.rst

 --zarr_path            **Required.** Folder in which to build the Zarr array(s).
 --reuse_zarr           Use existing Zarr array(s) (saves time if re-running). [yes,no] --populations            **Required.** Path to the populations file.
 See quick start for format.
+--chromosomes            A single-quoted, comma separated list of chromosome(s) (e.g. 'X,1,2').
+Defaults to all chromosomes in the VCF.
 --window_size           Window size in base pairs over which to calculate pi/dxy.
 Defaults to the whole chromosome.
---chromosomes            A single-quoted, comma separated list of chromosome(s) (e.g. 'X,1,2').
-Defaults to all chromosomes in the VCF.
 --interval_start            The start of a specific interval over which to calculate pi/dxy.
 Only valid when calculating over a single chromosome.
 --interval_end            The end of a specific interval over which to calculate pi/dxy.
 Only valid when calculating over a single chromosome.

 --variant_filter_expression           **Required.** A comma separated list of filters contained in single quotes.
                                        (e.g. 'DP>=10,GQ>=20') to apply to SNPs.
 --invariant_filter_expression          **Required.** A comma separated list of filters contained in single quotes.
                                        (e.g. 'DP>=10,RGQ>=20') to apply to invariant sites.
+--bypass_filtration            Bypass all variant filtration (for data lacking FORMAT annotations,
+                                use with extreme caution!)
+--fst_maf_filter       Minor allele frequency filter for FST calculations, with value 0.0-1.0.
+Sites with MAF less than this value will be excluded.
 --outfile_prefix            **Required.** Path and prefix for the output file.
 Output files will be named like:
                             path/to/outfile_pi_[popname].txt
---bypass_filtration            Bypass all variant filtration (for data lacking FORMAT annotations,
-                                use with extreme caution!)
+--n_cores           Number of CPU cores to use for pi and dxy calculations.

 An example: